BadwaterBay/labelcopier-frontend-v1/README.md

 We are proud to continue developing and maintaining this open-source project for the community.
 We have made significant improvements:

-- Now you can manage milestones
+- Now you can manage milestones in addition to labels.
-- Added data validation before committing changes
+- Added data validation before committing changes.
-- Refined the UI to a modern, responsive design with meticulous attention to details
+- Refined the UI to a modern, responsive design with meticulous attention to details.
+- Replaced jQuery Ajax with JavaScript's native Fetch API.
-- Upgraded from Bootstrap 2 to Bootstrap 4 with Material Design
+- Upgraded from Bootstrap 2 to Bootstrap 4 with Material Design.
-- Upgraded from JQuery 1.x.x to the latest JQuery 3.x.x
+- Upgraded from JQuery 1.x.x to the latest JQuery 3.x.x.
-- Fixed numerous bugs
+- Fixed numerous bugs.
-- Many more features to come
+- Many more features to come.

 ---